 Muscles can support 1.75 times more weight in the eccentric phases of exercise than in concentric phases.
 Think about traditional bench pressing.
 At a certain weight, the concentric muscle action “fails” and cannot push the bar any higher, but the lifter can still apply enough force to hold the bar over the body and slowly lower it back onto the rack.

 Cable or spring resisted workouts on the pilates reformer are perfect for eccentric exercise because they allow for more natural ranges of motion.
-Pilates training focuses on the return phase of every movement is emphasized, forcing muscles to eccentrically work against the rebounding pull of the spring.
+Pilates training focuses on the return phase of every movement forcing muscles to eccentrically work against the rebounding pull of the spring.

 4 Major Benefits of Pilates Training!